scraggo/scraggo.github.io/content/blog/tech/prompting-yourself-for-questions/index.md

 author: 'Dave Cohen'
 ---

-I recently created a node command line app that prompts you to answer questions that you come up with.
+I recently created a node command line app called [question-prompter](https://github.com/scraggo/question-prompter).
+It prompts you at your terminal to answer questions that you come up with.
 After you answer them, it saves them to a `json` or `yaml` file in a directory of your choosing.

 ## Background